DenysGonzaga/emr-config-builder/README.md

     master_yarn_cores (optional:int): Yarn cores availables to master for selected instance type. node_yarn_cores (optional:int): Yarn cores availables to node for selected instance type. cores_by_executor (optional:int): Cores for spark executor.
-(Spark configuration) set_python3 (optional:bool): if you want use python3. set_spark_glue_catalog (optional:bool): if you want use integrated glue catalog. set_hive_glue_catalog (optional:bool): if you want use hive catalog.
+(Spark configuration) set_python3 (optional:bool): if want use python3.
+    set_spark_glue_catalog (optional:bool): if want use integrated glue catalog. set_hive_glue_catalog (optional:bool): if want use hive catalog.

 ## Update or insert a new instance data

-You can face some scenarios when need to add a new configuration instance, following below how you can do that.
+You can face some scenarios when need to add a new configuration instance, following below how can do that.

-If you don't want a update from spider for those itens, create a custom config changing `instance.type` param value.
+If don't want a update from spider for those itens, create a custom config changing `instance.type` param value.

 ![image](./assets/request-example3.png)